skambha6/tissue_purifier_sk/README.rst

         --ncv_k 10 25 100
         --suffix featurized

-Finally, evaluate the features based on their ability to predict the gene expression profile.
+Finally, evaluate the features based on their ability to predict the gene expression profile (this will take ~45 minutes to run depending on how many genes you choose to regress).

 .. code-block::